Sustainability and Green Solutions in Smart Cities

 Learning Objectives

-- Understand climate change and its urban impact: Define climate change, list its major causes, and identify its specific effects on urban environments, including the urban heat island effect.
+- Understand climate change and its urban impacts, including the urban heat island effect.

-- Explore Smart City 3.0 and sustainability: Analyze how Smart City 3.0 integrates sustainable practices and empowers citizens in urban development.
+- Analyze how Smart City 3.0 integrates sustainability and citizen empowerment.

-- Assess the environmental benefits of smart technologies: Explain how smart solutions—such as IoT, AI, and big data—help cities address sustainability challenges.
+- Assess the environmental benefits of smart technologies such as IoT and AI.

 5 min read